Beaches and Recreational Waters in Minnesota

 Beaches are closed to protect the public health, usually as a result of increased bacteria levels in water.
 Closure may be for a variety of reasons, for example, pollution events (such as breaks in sewage pipes or rainfall carrying pollutants to water) or transmission of pathogens by infected bathers.

 Waterborne pathogens are disease-causing germs that live in water.
 Waterborne pathogens can be classified as bacteria, viruses, protozoa, algae, or multi-celled parasites.
-Refer to our Web page Waterborne Pathogens for more information on these organisms.

 Bacteria are virtually everywhere.
 They are in the air, soil, water, and in and on plants, animals and people including us.
 Disease-causing species are a comparatively tiny fraction of the total bacteria.
 Certain bacteria are beneficial by producing antibiotics; others live symbiotically in the guts of animals (including humans), or on the roots of certain plants, converting nitrogen into a usable form.
 Bacteria put the tang in yogurt and the sour in sourdough bread; bacteria help to break down dead organic matter; bacteria make up the base of the food web in many environments.